Page contents

 A memory café provides a safe space where anyone can go for a cup of tea and a chat with an experienced professional who understands dementia or meet others affected by dementia including families/carers.

-A memory café can also provide advice and information for someone caring for a loved one with dementia, as supporting family members and carers are an important function of the cafés.
+A memory cafe can also provide advice and information for someone caring for a loved one with dementia.
+Supporting family members and carers are an important function of the cafes.

 Memory cafés are located all across the UK and are run by volunteers, local community groups and national charities.
 They can be set up in community centres, village halls or hotels and are usually held on a regular basis.